 Small Business:Nobles has funded numerous small business initiatives, helping them from the start-up stage to profitability.
 These range from retail outlets to transportation facilities.

-Relief:Nobles works with local non-governmental organizations as well as semi-governmental institutions in the Safe House Program to provide suitable accommodation for the most needy families.
+Relief:Nobles works with local non-governmental organizations as well as semi-governmental institutions in the Safe House Program.
+In order to provide suitable accommodation for the most needy families.
 In cooperation with the non-governmental organization Sanahia Keram, which means “we will live with honor,” Nobles supports refugees through several initiatives.

 Community Welfare:Ayesh has supported a broad range of initiatives aimed at helping social development.
-These include his contributions to the King Hussein Cancer Centre, providing equipment to the emergency room via Nobles and allaying some of the costs of patient care.
-In addition, Nobles has a “Debtor Program” designed to rehabilitate heads of household and assist in alleviating their financial burdens.
+These include his contributions to the King Hussein Cancer Centre, providing equipment to the emergency room via Nobles.
+Also, allaying some of the costs of patient care.
+In addition, Nobles has a “Debtor Program” aims to rehabilitate heads of household and assist in alleviating their financial burdens.
 Ayesh has even helped bring couples who can not afford the costs together.
-Through Tameer he was a sponsor of Sheikh Mohammad bin Rashid Al Maktoum’s “Wedding of Hope” initiative in Dubai; and since 2015, Nobles has continued the practice through its Youth Wedding Program.
+Through Tameer he was a sponsor of Sheikh Mohammad bin Rashid Al Maktoum’s “Wedding of Hope” initiative in Dubai.
+And since 2015, Nobles has continued the practice through its Youth Wedding Program.

 omar ayesh © 2019